 The screams grow louder as I descend through the lush tropical rainforest towards the river.
 A raft flashes around a bend, disappearing seconds later behind a curtain of lush foliage.
 But the glimpse is insufficient for me to judge whether the paddlers are screaming with fear or pleasure.
-I’m about to embark on an Ayung river rafting adventure in Ubud.
+I’m about to embark on a Bali river rafting adventure in Ubud.

 Bali River Rafting – The Basics